tantaman/tantaman.github.io/_posts/2021-01-21-false-positive-rate.markdown

 All of this sheds a different light on case numbers.
 Are reported numbers only based on testing, or are they compensating for the number of incorrect test results?

 To compensate for incorrect test results, you can calculate test positivity.
 Test positivity represents the fraction of people tested that had a positive result.
 If you have high test positivity then you will have many fewer positive results that are incorrect.

+### TODO:
+* More stuff for me to write:
+  * Explain Bayes theorem
+  * Editorialize
+  * Interactive plot of positivity vs false positives

 **References:**<br/>
 https://www.icd10monitor.com/false-positives-in-pcr-tests-for-covid-19<br/>